-Annie Morin,'18, challenges herself to learn something new every day.
-At Meredith, she had many opportunities to grow as a psychology major and through her involvement in campus life.
+Annie Morin,'18, ’20 (M.A.
+Psychology), challenges herself to learn something new every day.
+At Meredith, she had many opportunities to grow as a psychology major at both the undergraduate and graduate levels.

 Annie made strong connections early on at Meredith, including with Professor of Psychology Cynthia Edwards.
 “I took my first class with Dr. Edwards during my first semester, and I’m so happy that I did,” Annie said.
 “She has been encouraging me to keep pushing myself ever since.”

 The Honors scholar has worked as the lab manager for Edwards’ Meredith Emerging Adulthood Longitudinal Study and has worked with her on independent research.
-During her senior year, Annie also served as a student assistant in the psychology department.
+During her senior year of undergraduate study, Annie also served as a student assistant in the psychology department.

-“Working for Dr. Edwards allows me to utilize and build on my strengths.
-As Dr. Edwards gets more confident in me, I have developed more confidence in myself – I do know the answer, I do know how to do this, and I am getting better at it every day.
-That type of confidence and mentorship is so valuable, because she challenges me and reaffirms me at the same time.”
+“Working for Dr. Edwards allowed me to utilize and build on my strengths.
+As she gained more confidence in me, I developed more confidence in myself – I do know the answer, I do know how to do this, and I am getting better at it every day.
+That type of confidence and mentorship is so valuable, because she challenged me and reaffirmed me at the same time.”

-Studying abroad in Spain was another important experience.
+Studying abroad in Spain as an undergraduate student was another important experience.
 “I loved every second, even the challenging moments, because I could feel myself growing every day.
 I know that I am capable of going way beyond my comfort zone and conquering challenges.”

-Annie, who has maximized her four years at Meredith, says one of her attributes is the ability to find the fun in most any situation.
+Annie, who has maximized her six years at Meredith, says one of her attributes is the ability to find the fun in most any situation.

 “I haven't done anything at Meredith that I haven’t enjoyed, from research to study abroad to academic opportunities, from Honor Council to SGA to traditions.
 I think that is because I know myself well enough to pick things that I enjoy.”